-For too long I’ve wanted to get some photos of some of my woodworking projects.
+For too long I’ve wanted to get some photos of some of my projects (mostly woodworking at this point, but plan to augment).
 Posting on this page got me off the dime on that.
 This is mostly just a page of photo galleries, but I’ve tried to add a few words of explanation.
 Perhaps I will fill in more later…

 The projects below are mostly in chronological order, with my guess at the year that they were completed.
 These are not all of the projects I’ve built over the years, because I’ve given some away and some or too pedestrian to include (e.g., cabinets for mud-room, drawers in closet, etc.), but this is a good sampling of some of my work over the last 20 years or so.

 Murphy Bed – 2016

 This is a project that mama wanted for our office.
 When we have guests, they were stuck on one of those inflatable mattresses that feel OK when you first lie down, but then you wake up with a back-ache.
 Truth be told, this was not fine woodworking – I basically bought a hardware kit from Easy DIY Murphy Bed and followed the instructions, which are well thought-out and comprehensive.
 The basic bed looks like a really boring box on the wall, so we sexed it up by adding baseboard molding to make some faux doors and a drawer.
 The best part was the finish that Lynette put on, which is green milk paint.
 She first painted with a dark grey color, and then covered with milk paint.
 The bed was pretty plain before she put this sweet finish on it.

 Jewelry Box – 2016